ricardoltt/mongoose-example/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install the dependencies to the project.

 ```sh
 npm install